Mochafe/State-Machine-for-Unity/README.md

     void InitTransition()
     {
-      toIdle = new Transition(idle, isIdle); // I want the idle state to be accessible from any state so I don't put an origin state but only the destination idleToWalk = new Transition(idle, walk, isWalking); // now I want to be able to go from idle to walk walkToRun = new Transition(walk, run, isRunning); //I want to go from walking to running }
+       // I want the idle state to be accessible from any state so I don't put an origin state but only the destination toIdle = new Transition(idle, isIdle);
+       // now I want to be able to go from idle to walk idleToWalk = new Transition(idle, walk, isWalking);
+       // I want to go from walking to running walkToRun = new Transition(walk, run, isRunning);
+    }

     void InitStatesMachine()
     {
-      playerStateMachine = new StateMachine(idle, this) // idle will be our starting state and this refers to our MonoBehaviour to be able to access it in our states to be able to modify variables that are there
+    /* idle will be our starting state and this refers to our MonoBehaviour to be able to access it in our states to be able to modify variables that are there*/ playerStateMachine = new StateMachine(idle, this);

       //we will add our previously initialized states to our state machine playerStateMachine.AddState(idle);